Provenance Graph Kernel: Empirical Evaluation

 \end{itemize}

+For any of the above methods that rely on SVM, its \(C\) parameter was optimally chosen from a grid search (with an inner cross-validation process) over the following values \(\{10^{-4}, 0.001, 0.01, 0.1, 1.0, 10, 100, 1000 \}\) to give the best accuracy.

-\paragraph{Performance metrics} The performance of each method is measured by its accuracy in predicting the correct label of a provenance graph (i.e.\ the number of correct prediction over the total number of samples), which is provided with the above data sets.
-We use the 10-fold cross-validation procedure to robustly measure the performance.
-In particular, with all the available provenance traces randomly split into 10 equal subsets, we perform 10 rounds of learning; on each round, a \(\nicefrac{1}{10}\) subset is held out as the test set and the remaining are used as training data.
-This process is repeated 10 times; hence, we collect 100 measures of accuracy per experiment for each method.
+\textbf{Performance metrics} The performance of each method is measured by its accuracy in predicting the correct label of a provenance graph (i.e.\ the number of correct prediction over the total number of samples), which is provided with the above data sets.
+To robustly measure the performance, 10-fold cross-validation is employed.
+In particular, with all the available provenance graphs randomly split into 10 equal subsets, we perform 10 rounds of learning; on each round, a \(\nicefrac{1}{10}\) subset is held out as the test set and the remaining are used as training data.
+This process is repeated 10 times; hence, 100 measures of accuracy are collected for each method per experiment.
 In addition, to understand the computation cost of each method, we measure the time it takes to produce provenance kernels, graph kernels, and provenance network metrics (the yellow step in \fref{fig:pipeline}) given the same data set used in a classification task.
-The recorded time measurements do not include the time taken in training the classifiers nor the time preparing the input GraKeL graphs.
+The time measurements do not include the time taken in training the classifiers nor the time preparing the input GraKeL graphs.